ahmedsrizk95/ahmedsamir.github.io/_posts/2024-09-14-Naturally-Fractured-Reservoirs.md

 #### The history:
 Barenblatt et al. (1960) first proposed the model.
 Warren and Root (1963) applied the dual porosity model to well test analysis of naturally fractured reservoirs.
 Kazemi (1969) extended the model to water/oil flow and developed a numerical algorithm to solve the fracture-flow equations while accounting for matrix/fracture fluid transfer by use of a multiphase transfer function.
+All subsequent developments in dual-continuum models have been geared towards refining and improving the accuracy of the mathematical transfer functions (Al-Kobaisi, 2010).

 #### The main assumptions of this model are: